Accessibility statement for the NCFE Skills Assessment Tools service

-- change colours, contrast levels and fonts
+- Change colours, contrast levels and fonts

-- zoom in up to 300% without the text spilling off the screen
+- Zoom in up to 400% without the text spilling off the screen

-- navigate most of the website using just a keyboard
+- Get from the start of the service to the end using just a keyboard

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- Listen to the service with a screen reader (including most recent versions of JAWS, NVDA and Narrator)